mitre-attack/mitreattack-python/docs/getting_started.rst

 Additional Modules
 ------------------------

-More detailed information and examples about the specific usage of the additional modules in this package can be found in the individual README files for each module linked below.
+More detailed information and examples about the specific usage of the additional modules in this package can be found in the individual documents for each module linked below.

 .. list-table::